lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 ```
 It is meant to give a reasonably standard industrial solution to the problem and help set the context for industrially beneficial research directions.
 There are other competing solutions, but we will focus on this example for concreteness.

+---
+---

 ## Anomaly Detection with Autoencoder Machine Learning - Template for TIBCO Spotfire®

 By Venkata Jagannath from [https://community.tibco.com/users/venkata-jagannath](https://community.tibco.com/users/venkata-jagannath)

 Anomaly detection is a way of detecting abnormal behavior.
 The technique
 first uses machine learning models to specify expected behavior and then
-monitors new data to match and highlight unexpected behavior (See
+monitors new data to match and highlight unexpected behavior.
-citation

 Use cases for Anomaly detection
 -------------------------------